text.diff - Calculate difference of text streams ¶This module calculates the difference of two text streams or strings,

 to sequences by calling reader repeatedly on them; the default

-, and those sequences are
+of reader is read-line, and those sequences are

-to calculate the edit list.
+passed to lcs-edit-list to calculate the edit list.

-The equality function eq-fn is also passed to lcs-edit-list
+The equality function eq-fn is also passed to lcs-edit-list.

 An edit list is a set of commands that turn the text sequence

-to the one from src-b
+from src-a to the one from src-b.

-See the description of lcs-edit-list
+See the description of lcs-edit-list for

 the detailed explanation of the edit list.